Highline Trail to Granite Park Chalet

 Roughly 2.5 miles from Logan Pass the slopes of the Garden Wall begin to shallow out.
 Soon you'll begin the only major climb of the day, a short section of trail that takes hikers up to Haystack Pass.

-At 3.6 miles, after climbing roughly 275 feet up one switchback, hikers will reach Haystack Pass at an elevation of 7024 feet.
-The pass forms the saddle between 7486-foot Haystack Butte and the Garden Wall, which at this point is technically the southeastern flank of Mt.
+At 3.6 miles, after climbing roughly 275 feet up one long switchback, hikers will reach Haystack Pass.
+At an elevation of 7024 feet, the pass forms the saddle between 7486-foot Haystack Butte and the Garden Wall, which at this point is technically the southeastern flank of Mt.
 Gould.
 With its outstanding panoramic views, Haystack Pass is also a popular spot for a snack or lunch break.

-Beyond the pass the trail continues a gradual climb up along the Garden Wall.
-Soon you’ll reach the highest point on the hike at an elevation of 7280 feet.
-From here the trail begins its descent towards Granite Park, and 8436-foot Swiftcurrent Mountain will eventually come into view towards the north.
+Beyond Haystack Pass the trail continues a gradual climb up along the Garden Wall.
+Soon you'll reach the highest point on the hike at an elevation of roughly 7280 feet.
+From this point the trail begins descending towards Granite Park.
+As you proceed 8436-foot Swiftcurrent Mountain eventually comes into view looking towards the north.

 At 6.9 miles hikers will reach the Garden Wall Trail.
-This side trail climbs roughly 900 feet - in just 0.6 miles - to the top of the Continental Divide, and provides hikers with commanding views of The Salamander and Grinnell Glacier on the opposite side.
+This optional side trail climbs roughly 900 feet - in just six-tenths of a mile - to the top of the Continental Divide, and provides hikers with a commanding birds-eye view of The Salamander and Grinnell Glacier on the opposite side.

-At 7.6 miles hikers will reach the Granite Park Trail junction.
+At 7.6 miles hikers will arrive at the Granite Park Trail junction.
 Towards the right the Highline Trail continues on towards the Fifty Mountain Backcountry Campground, roughly 12 miles away.
-A turn to the left would take you down to The Loop on the Going-to-the-Sun Road.
-To visit the Granite Park Chalet, hikers should continue going straight at this junction.
+It also leads to the Swiftcurrent Pass Trail, roughly two-tenths of a mile away.
+A turn to the left will lead you down towards The Loop on the Going-to-the-Sun Road.
+To visit the Granite Park Chalet, hikers should proceed straight ahead at this junction.

 The Granite Park Chalet was built in 1914 and 1915 by the Great Northern Railway to provide comfortable backcountry accommodations inside Glacier National Park.
 The rustic lodge was the last of the nine chalets built by the railroad, and today is listed as a National Historic Landmark.
 Compared to Sperry Chalet, the Granite Park Chalet is much more basic, and is essentially a simple hiker's hostel, with virtually no amenities.
 It has 12 guest rooms, each with 2 to 6 bunks.
 There's no electricity, but the common-area kitchen does have a propane stove.